 There are four major causes of shoulder injuries, often confused with shoulder dislocation.
 It is essential to check for the major causes to prevent the existing damage from worsening.
 Below are the four most significant causes of shoulder injuries:

 People who work in very physical jobs like home renovations or factory work can get degenerative shoulder wear.
 This is also common in industries like healthcare or retail work where people are regularly lifting heavy things, also likely to experience lower back pains.

 Whether you are a serious athlete or just try to get out and play as often as possible, you are at an increased risk of suffering from a sports injury.
 These are particularly common for basketball players and weightlifters.

 Are you looking for a sports injury doctor?
 Look no further and talk to our orthopaedic doctors here at Ray of Health today!

 Reaching out with your hands when you are falling is a natural reaction.
 While this can protect other areas of your body, it leaves you at an increased risk of injury.
 Impact injuries can also cause broken ankles or meniscus tears.

 From age 40 and beyond, your odds of having an age-related shoulder injury are progressively increased as you get older.

 You might want to talk to us regarding shoulder dislocation treatment plans if you suspect there's a possibility of such an injury.

-When you are dealing with a rotator cuff tear, you may have either a full or partial tear to one or more of the muscles located inside of the socket of your shoulder.
-An injury can be the result of long-term wear and tear or it may be a sudden injury.
+A rotator cuff injury can result in a complete or partial tear of one or more muscles inside your shoulder socket.
+The damage could be the result of long-term wear and tear, or it could be a sudden injury.